hammadzafar05/hammadzafar05/README.md

 </p>

 ## 👨‍💻 About Me
-With 4 years of hands-on experience in the software industry, I've honed my skills in web development, specializing in Laravel for the past 18 months.
+With 4 years of hands-on experience in the software industry, I've honed my skills in web development, specializing in Laravel for the past 3 Years.
 My expertise extends to Filament, REST APIs, PHP, and WordPress, enabling me to build robust, scalable solutions.

 I'm contributing to the Sonic platform—a cutting-edge logistics solution at Trax Logistics.